 Enable Test Run Configurations in Project Field Settings

-- Move your cursor to the Gear icon and select the Field Settings option from the drop-down menu.
+- In Manager, select the Gear icon.
+Select Field Settings from the drop-down menu.

 - Deselect the Active checkbox for any configuration(s) you wish to hide from the list of available configurations in Test Execution.